 I also met some very dedicated journalists and chess organizers.
 There were a variety of personalities in the press room including Albert Vasse of DGT technologies, Mike Klein of USCF, Peter Doggers of Chessvibes and a wide range of international press including a dedicated group from Armenia.
 The Germany-based Macauley Peterson came for the last round finale.
 Also filing reports were the tireless efforts of Allan Herbert of Barbados and Ian Wilkinson of Jamaica.
 Herbert quipped that he was having problems staying positive since the Bajans were not faring well.

 I actually got a chance to chat with Albert Vasse about his latest products and the competition which includes on Monroi’s system.
 We also talked about the political shambles around the world.
 Enlightening.
-All of the journalists paid the 100 euro fee, but the press room was strewn with cables which went into the network routers on the tables.
+All of the journalists paid the 100 euro fee, but the press room was strewn with cables that went into the network routers on the tables.
 I called it “spaghetti” and it was no doubt much more hazardous than the noodles.
 I saw people nearly tripping themselves.

 I met Hemang Pandit, an enterprising young man who has created a chess portal in India called chess.me.
 There was also Sam Sloan who had many colorful stories to tell (to those within earshot) about his publishing company and many other topics. 🙂 Al Lawrence who is the new Director at Texas Tech University was there and discussed his appointment a bit.
 So… the Olympiad is an event where most of the biggest chess personalities are assembled in one location for a fortnight.